iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 | Germany | Total Amount |

 ### Is there a MAX level for tip?
-To prevent accidental or invalid amounts (for example if the customer enters their PIN code instead of a tip amount), the maximum tip level is set to 50%.
-If the customer enters more than 50%, the card reader will show a “too high amount” warning message.
+To prevent accidental or invalid amounts (for example if the customer enters their PIN code instead of a tip amount), there is a maximum tip level.
+The limit for Europe is 50% and for the US the limit is 100%.
+If the customer enters more than the limit, the card reader will show a “too high amount” warning message.

 ### Is there a MIN level for tip?
 In markets where the tipping style is `Total amount`, there card holder is required to enter the amount to be charged including tips.
 If the user enters an amount that is less than the amount entered by the merchant, the card reader will show a “too low amount” warning message.